Who else has powers to move on illegal encampments

 - Those persons have between them six or more vehicles on the land

-Other force policies linked to dealing with the travelling community may also apply.
+Other force policies linked to deal with the travelling community may also apply.

 Traveller Cultural Awareness